DenisseMSantana/CitiBikeDataViz/README.md

 ### Feature Engineering

 **converting seconds to hours**
-In order to have converted tripduration from seconds to hours, I divided tripduration by 3600 and then multiplied by 60 which I then made into a new variable labeled TriptoHours
+In order to have converted tripduration from seconds to hours, I used the following formula [tripduration] / 3600 * 60 which I then made into a new variable labeled [TriptoHours]

 **converting Gender category into a string**